dotBunny/Hydrogen/README.md

 you can add them by the quick add button.
 We've prefixed all of our component based scripts with 'h' so that they can be easily found and identified.

+### Editors ###
+Some fun swag for the Unity Editor, nothing major though.

+### Extras ###
+This is kind of a storage folder for things that our scripts will utilize automatically for you.
+We would advise not playing with this folder, hell any folders really, that much.

 ### Plugins ###
 This is where bulk of the code is kept.
 It is issolated in its own namespace as to not interfere with anything else.

 ### Shaders ###
 Pretty self explanitory don't you think?

+### Vendors ###
+If we've included something to make your life easier that we didn't particularily make or contribute to; this will be its home.

 Support